The systole of random hyperbolic 3-manifolds: The systole: an expression in terms of cycles

 By definition of systole, if $M_n$ has systole $l>0$, it means that there is at least one closed geodesic of length $l>0$ in $M_n$, and no other closed geodesic smaller than this.
 Hence, in order to have insight on its expected value, we would need to know the number of geodesics of each possible length.

 Using the relation (\ref{l}) above, on can try first to translate this counting to the counting of cycles in the dual graph $G_{Y_n}$ corresponding to each class of words $[w]$, as it was done for the study of the length spectrum in \cite{me}.
-For that, we define:
+For that, we define, in the probability space $(\Omega_n, \mathbb{P}_n)$ associated to the model $Y_n$, the random variable:

 as

 We proved in \cite{me} the following about the asymptotic distribution of these random variables.

 \begin{theorem}[\cite{me}, Theorem 3.3] Consider a finite set $\mathcal{S}$ of equivalence classes of words in W. Then, as $n \rightarrow \infty$,